 Please note that primary research proposal submissions to this call will be on the new NIHR stage 1 application form.
 This is part of a streamlined application process for researchers applying for funding and is in response to wide user feedback, and as part of the NIHR’s continuous improvement culture.

-The Health Technology Assessment (HTA) Programme is part of the National Institute for Health Research (NIHR).
+The Health Technology Assessment (HTA) Programme is part of the NIHR.
 The secretariat function of the Programme is managed by the NIHR Evaluation Trials and Studies Coordinating Centre (NETSCC) based at the University of Southampton under a contract with the Department of Health and Social Care.

 The HTA Programme is funded by the NIHR, with contributions from the CSO in Scotland, NISCHR in Wales, and the HSC R&D Division, Public Health Agency in Northern Ireland.